vadgaard/EventSFX/README.md

 ## Spatial Audio

-Bumps, demolitionss, and crossbar/goal post hits will play the given sound spatially (i.e. in 3D) relative to the camera.
+Bumps, demolitions, and crossbar/goal post hits will play the given sound spatially (i.e. in 3D) relative to the camera.
 For the immersion.
 Further, there's an option to have to volume of the crossbar/goal post hit to match the speed at which the ball hits.